 Funding

-This course may be available on a part funded basis to some delegates through the Upskilling Fund.
-If eligible, a subsidy of £1000 towards the course fee will be applied; individuals will be required to pay the £500 balance.
+This course may be available on a part-funded basis to some individuals through the Upskilling Fund.
+If you are eligible for part-funding, a fee of £500 is payable, instead of the full course fee of £1,500.
 Further details, including regarding eligibility, are available under Funding Support.

 If you have any questions, please contact us at cpd@uws.ac.uk.